-affect those residents, all meetings of its policy bodies shall be held within the City and County 1 of San Francisco.
-9 2 (e)(b) If a regular meeting would otherwise fall on a holiday, it shall instead be held on 3 the next business day, unless otherwise rescheduled in advance.
-If a meeting must be 4 canceled, continued or rescheduled for any reason, notice of such change shall be provided 5 to the public as soon as is reasonably possible, including posting of a cancellation notice in 6 the same manner as described in section 67.7(c), and mailed notice if sufficient time 7 permits.10 8 (d)(c) If, because of fire, flood, earthquake or other emergency, it would be unsafe to 9 meet at the regular meeting place, meetings may be held for the duration of the emergency at 10 some other place specified by the policy body.
-The change of meeting site shall be 11 announced, by the most rapid means of communication available at the time, in a notice to the 12 local media who have requested written notice of special meetings pursuant to Government 13 Code Section 54956.
-Reasonable attempts shall be made to contact others regarding the 14 change in meeting location.
-15 (e)(d) Meetings of passive meeting bodies as specified in Section 67.3(d)(5) and 16 67.3(d)(6) 67.6(d)(4) of this article-shall be preceded by notice delivered personally or by mail, 17 e-mail, or facsimile as reasonably requested at least 72 hours before the time of such meeting 18 to each person who has requested, in writing, notice of such meeting.
-If the advisory body 19 elects to hold regular meetings, it shall provide by bylaws, or whatever other rule is utilized by 20 that advisory body for the conduct of its business, for the time and place for holding such 21 22
+affect those residents, all meetings of its policy bodies shall be held within the City and County of San Francisco.
+9 the next business day, unless otherwise rescheduled in advance.
+If a meeting must be canceled, continued or rescheduled for any reason, notice of such change shall be provided to the public as soon as is reasonably possible, including posting of a cancellation notice in the same manner as described in section 67.3(e) section 67.7(c), and mailed notice if sufficient time permits.
+10

+(c)(b) If a regular meeting would otherwise fall on a holiday, it shall instead be held on

+(d)(c) If, because of fire, flood, earthquake or other emergency, it would be unsafe to meet at the regular meeting place, meetings may be held for the duration of the emergency at some other place specified by the policy body.
+The change of meeting site shall be announced, by the most rapid means of communication available at the time, in a notice to the local media who have requested written notice of special meetings pursuant to Government Code Section 54956 or its successor.
+Reasonable attempts shall be made to contact others regarding the change in meeting location.

+(e)(d) Meetings of passive meeting bodies as specified in Section 67.3(c)(7)67.3(d)(5) and 67.3(d)(6) 67.6(d)(4) of this article shall be preceded by notice delivered personally or by mail, e-mail, or facsimile as reasonably requested at least 72 hours before the time of such meeting to each person who has requested, in writing, notice of such meeting.
+If the advisory body elects to hold regular meetings, it shall provide by bylaws, or whatever other rule is utilized by that advisory body for the conduct of its business, for the time and place for holding